directus-labs/os-santa/README.md

 # Features

-- 🎅 Generate AI-powered letters from Santa based on GitHub profiles
+- 🎅 Generate AI-powered roast letters from Santa based on GitHub public profile data
 - 🎄 Check if you're on the naughty or nice list
 - 🎁 Write letters for yourself or roast your friends
 - 🌟 Beautiful particle snow effects and holiday theming
-- 🔊 Festive sound effects
+- 🔊 Fun sound effects
-- 📱 Fully responsive design
 - 🔒 GitHub OAuth authentication
 - 🖼️ Dynamic OG image generation